There are many ways to enjoy the festivities during your Christmas holidays in London, but here’s some inspiration – our top 10!

 #1 Explore London’s Christmas magical markets and fairs

 There’s no better way to get a glimpse of London’s Winter atmosphere!
 All over the city, some of London’s best spots are transformed with Christmassy stalls, filled with mulled wine and festive street food!
-See our selection of London’s best Christmas markets and fairsfor some inspiration.

 This is a great way to be immersed in one of the oldest British tradition whilst enjoying London’s best historic monuments and venues.
 The sound of Christmas carols rings out everywhere, from Trafalgar Square to St Paul’s Cathedral and Royal Albert Hallto St Martin-in-the-FieldsChurch!